rasmus-kirk/halo/documents/thesis/04-ivc/02-chain-of-signatures.md

 signature scheme, but for this they can use a multisignature scheme like FROST[@frost].
 In the next section we define the IVC scheme that's able to support this.

+[^hotstuff]: An example is any blockchain based on the HotStuff[@hotstuff] consensus, which includes Concordium and Partesia.